maxacode/aws-reInforce-2022/SQL Injection Part 1.md

 You will come across characters that are URL encoded.
 Instead of using the character itself an encoding is used.
 This is common with web applications sending spaces and non-alphanumeric characters.
 We will go into URL encoding more in depth in another lesson but some basics are below.

+## URL Encoding

-### URL encoding starts with a percent symbol "%" and is then followed by a hexadecimal character.
+starts with a percent symbol "%" and is then followed by a hexadecimal character.
 It is not important to know details about hexadecimal or URL encoding at this time.
 Some of the important encodings for reference:

 URL ENCODING	CHARACTER
 %20	          space